stashed/docs/docs/guides/latest/auto-backup/pvc.md

 You have to add the following 3 annotations to a targeted PVC to enable backup for it:

-1. Name of the `BackupConfigurationTemplate` object where a template for `Repository` and `BackupConfiguration` has been defined.
+1. Name of the `BackupBlueprint` object where a blueprint for `Repository` and `BackupConfiguration` has been defined.

     ```yaml
-    stash.appscode.com/backup-template: <BackupConfigurationTemplate name>
+    stash.appscode.com/backup-blueprint: <BackupBlueprint name>
     ```

-2. List of directories that will be backed up.
-Use comma (`,`) to separate multiple directories.
+2. List of file paths that will be backed up.
+Use comma (`,`) to separate multiple file paths.
 For example, `"/my/target/dir-1,/my/target/dir-2"`.

     ```yaml
-    stash.appscode.com/target-directories: "<directories to backup>"
+    stash.appscode.com/target-paths: "<paths to backup>"
     ```

 3. MountPath where the PVC will be mounted inside backup job.
 This should be same as the directory where the PVC has been mounted inside workload.